 I HATE this method.
 I only mention it here because it is sometimes used in practice.
 Under a 60-40 approach, 60% of the money paid to the shareholder-employee is salary and the other 40% of the money paid to the shareholder-employee are distributions.

 Example – An S-Corporation with a single owner that actively works in the business (shareholder-employee) has $100,000 from operations to pay-out to the owner.
 Using the 60-40 method; $60,000 will be paid via wages and $40,000 paid out via distributions.

 Why do I hate this method?
 Employee wages should never jump up or down depending on the performance of the business.
 I think most people will agree that employees are paid for their time which has nothing to do with the performance of the business.
 Stated another way, employees are selling their labor in units of time and employers are purchasing labor in units of time which is not related to the performance of the business.
 Also, wages based solely on the performance of the business will be very volatile.

 FYI- Telling an IRS auditor that you calculated reasonable salary based on the 60-40 method is the equivalent of saying you have no documentation.

 Taxpayers are left to take a defensible position and define “reasonable” for themselves.
-The issue is what is reasonable in the eyes of the taxpayer may not be reasonable in the eyes of the IRS.
+The problem is what is reasonable in the eyes of the taxpayer may not be reasonable in the eyes of the IRS.

 Disclaimer: This article is offered for general informational and educational purposes only and not intended to be tax or legal advice.